-Teaching diagonals is interesting because of the way students react.
-Some students need a lot of information, while others create a huge problem when given too much information at the beginning.
-It’s for this reason that I teach the simplest form of diagonals first, adding more information as we go along.
+Teaching diagonals is interesting because riders can react differently to the information.
+Some students need a lot of input, while others create a huge problem when given too much information at the beginning.
+It’s for this reason that I teach the simplest form of diagonals first, adding more as we go along.

 In its simplest form regarding the rider, the rising (or posting) trot has two beats; one beat up and one beat down.